radioactivebean0/sp23_cse168_finalproject/README.md

 ```
 This will generate an image "cbox.exr" using Mulitple Importance sampling renderer.

+As of now, the ppm renderer is hard coded to use max depth of 15, 2000000 photons, 64 visible points per pixel, 0.7 alpha, 20 passes, and default radius of 20.
+To change these values change the parameters in the function call `ppm` which is in render.cpp

+PPM also only supports dielectrics, diffuse, and mirrors.

 To view the image, use [hdrview](https://github.com/wkjarosz/hdrview), or [tev](https://github.com/Tom94/tev).

 ## CLI args
-As of now the arg parsing is a little bit wonky, if it crashes on parse the order is probably wrong or there is a typo or missing arg...
+As of now the arg parsing is a little bit wonky, if it crashes on parse then the order is probably wrong or there is a typo or missing arg or a bug we didn't catch yet...

 ```
 usage: